Beyond-jQuery/book/manuscript/styling-elements.md

 #### Width & height of content + padding

 In order to obtain the width or height of the above box, only considering the content and padding values, we can use the [`clientWidth`][cssom-clientwidth] and [`clientHeight`][cssom-clientheight] properties found on the `Element` interface.
+These are comparable to jQuery's `innerWidth()` and `innerHeight()` API methods, but the web API has [significant performance advantages over jQuery's solution][jsperf-clientheight].
+The native solution is about ten times faster!

 These properties were first defined in the [Cascading Style Sheet Object Model (CSSOM) View specification][cssom], drafted by the W3C.
 As of 2015, the CSSOM spec is not yet a recommended standard, in fact it is only a working draft.
 But these two `Element` properties, along with many of the other items represented in this specification, have been supported by browsers for a very long time.
 For example, the `Element.clientWidth` and `Element.clientHeight` properties are supported all the way back to Internet Explorer 6, yet they are only currently defined in this working draft spec.
 This seems a bit strange, doesn't it?
 Indeed it is, but the CSSOM spec is a special one.
 It exists mostly to codify and formally standardize longstanding CSS-related browser behaviors. `Element.clientWidth` and `Element.clientHeight` are two such examples, but you will see others in this section as well.